NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

     this vector in the North-East-Down coordinate system around the centroid of the reference points.
 Specify it in quotes, separated by spaces or commas.

+--initial-rotation-angle <double (default: 0.0)>
+    Initialize the alignment transform as the rotation with this angle (in degrees) around the axis going from the planet center to the centroid of the point cloud.
+If ``--initial-ned-translation`` is also specified, the translation gets applied after the rotation.

 --initial-transform-from-hillshading <string>
     If both input clouds are DEMs, find interest point matches among